slesinger/georamos/docs/index.md

 - facebook like spaces for c64ers ability to display content from c64 and from pc web, style like intros

 # TODO
-- print status for results of upload
-- status carry on error color, carry off info color
 - bug: prefill value of input_field does not prefill value in its metadata, hence download fails
 - footer for network backend
 - shift+enter to download and execute for georam